 All AI teaching labs have a special responsibility on the first class session.
 All IU undergraduates MUST sign a safety agreement for every chemistry class that they take.
 The safety agreement governs appropriate dress and behavior of students while in the lab.
 No student should perform ANY work in the lab without completing a signed safety agreement.
 It is your responsibility as a laboratory AI to go over the points of the safety agreement with the students.
 Point out where in the room specific safety equipment such as showers, eyewashes, and fire extinguishers are located to the students as well.

-Only students who are officially on the roster are to sign a safety agreement.
+Only students who are officially registered may enter/participate in the lab.
 Do not allow wait-listed students in lab.